Topics included in this article:

 - Verified - This state signifies that the monitoring service reviewed the alert and did not identify a threat to a person or property in the provided clip.

 - Canceled - This state signifies that an ESCALATED threat case was deemed resolved by a user without emergency protocols being followed to completion.
 I.e. a user made the explicit decision to halt an in-progress threat response by the monitoring service.
-As you see below the alarm was canceled.
+The below alarm was canceled.

 - Closed/Resolved - This state signifies that the monitoring service resolved an ESCALATED threat case as a result of following emergency protocols.